molson82/adventofcode/README.md

 * **Readability:** Clean, readable, self-explanatory and commented code above all else.
 * **Input Generalization:** Should work not only for my input but for anyone's, with some assumptions made about it, which are noted when appropriate.
-* **Speed:** Use efficient algorithms, keeping runtime reasonably low without extreme micro-optimizations.
 * **Minimal Imports:** Refrain from `import`s besides utilities (`strings`, `time`, `fmt`) and basic standard libraries (`math`, `itertools`, `collections`).
 When the knowledge of functions and structures are considered vital to the problem solution (graphs, trees, linked lists, union-find, etc.), reimplement them.

 ## Thanks!

-Many thanks to [Eric Wastl](http://was.tl/), who creates Advent of Code, as well as to the amazing community over at [/r/adventofcode](https://www.reddit.com/r/adventofcode/)!
+Many thanks to Eric Wastl, who creates Advent of Code, as well as to the amazing community over at [/r/adventofcode](https://www.reddit.com/r/adventofcode/)!

 ```
 cd internal/day1